cmabdullah/Documentation/Documentation/Redis.md

 	127.0.0.1:6379> ping
 	PONG

-> SET key value
-This command sets the value at the specified key.
+1. SET key value, This command sets the value at the specified key.

-> GET key
-Gets the value of a key.
+2. GET key, Gets the value of a key.

-> DEL key
-This command deletes the key, if it exists.
+3. DEL key, This command deletes the key, if it exists.

-> FLUSHALL
-Delete all the keys of all the existing databases, not just the currently selected one.
+4. FLUSHALL, Delete all the keys of all the existing databases, not just the currently selected one.

-> KEYS pattern
-Returns all keys matching pattern.
+5. KEYS pattern, Returns all keys matching pattern.

 #### Set Key and value